Explore our teaching resources

 Literacy

-The Disadvantages of Not Being Able to Read
+Disadvantages of Not Being Able to Read

-Students experience what it feels like to be unable to read, deepening empathy and awareness of literacy’s importance in daily life.
+This activity deepens students empathy and awareness of literacy’s importance in daily life.

 Overview of Pestalozzi’s Educational Aims